KowalewskiPawel/QuantumGains/README.md

 ### Mobile

-The mobile app can be accessed via Expo at TBA.
+The mobile app can be accessed via Expo at https://expo.dev/@practicalearning/quantumgains

 ## Authors and Acknowledgements